-Aviva's reward principles and arrangements are designed to incentivise and reward employees for achieving stated business goals in a manner that is consistent with the Company's approach to sound and effective risk management.
-Aviva's remuneration policy is aligned to the Group's strategy, incentivises achievement of Aviva's annual business plan and longer term sustainable growth of the Group and differentiates reward outcomes based on performance behaviour that is consistent with Aviva values.
+Aviva's reward principles and arrangements are designed to incentivise and reward employees for achieving stated business goals in a manner that is consistent with the Group's approach to sound and effective risk management.
+Aviva's remuneration policy is aligned to the Group's strategy, incentivises achievement of Aviva's annual business plan and longer-term sustainable growth of the Group and differentiates reward outcomes based on performance behaviour that is consistent with Aviva values.
+Variable remuneration can be zero if performance thresholds are not met.